Multi-purpose stadium: Criticisms

-Association football was perceived as an especially bad fit for this type of stadium because, in the United States, the sport does not draw as many fans to games as American football or baseball (with the exceptions of Atlanta and Seattle), resulting in the stadium being filled to only a fraction of its capacity.
+Association football was perceived as an especially bad fit for this type of stadium because, in the United States, soccer does not draw as many fans to games as American football or baseball (with the exceptions of Atlanta and Seattle), resulting in the stadium being filled to only a fraction of its capacity.
 This, combined with a desire for more compact, intimate stadiums akin to those of European football clubs, led to the soccer-specific stadium movement.
 As of 2025, 22 of Major League Soccer's 30 clubs play in their own, soccer-specific stadiums, and two of the exceptions (Chicago Fire FC and New York City FC) are currently building their own soccer-specific stadiums.

 Scheduling was also a big issue since the MLB postseason overlaps with the NFL regular season.
 If a baseball team advances in the postseason to the point where it is scheduled to play a postseason game on the same day the football team plays a home game, adjustments had to be made, such as having the game moved to Monday night or – if a division opponent were scheduled – have the game sites switched, putting the upcoming meeting on the road and playing the home game during the latter meeting.
 An example of the former happening was in 1997 when the Florida Marlins played game 7 of the World Series at home on Sunday, October 26, which moved the Miami Dolphins game against the Chicago Bears to Monday night.
 An example of the latter happening was in 1989 when the San Francisco Giants hosted a postseason game on Sunday, October 8, against the Chicago Cubs, the same day the San Francisco 49ers were scheduled to host their division rival New Orleans Saints.
 The October 8 game was moved to New Orleans and the November 6 game was moved to San Francisco.

 In Australia, most major stadiums that can hold over 50,000, such as the Melbourne Cricket Ground and Adelaide Oval, are circular or oval-shaped venues which – while suitable for cricket and Australian rules football – pose the same sight-line problems for football, rugby league, and rugby union as an athletics venue would.
 Playing sports with rectangle-shaped pitches on larger ovals often means fans can be as much as 30 m or more from the sidelines.
 Both Stadium Australia in Sydney and the Docklands Stadium in Melbourne have retractable seating, to be able to change from an oval to rectangle shape and bring fans closer to the action if needed.
 Lang Park in Brisbane is currently (as of 2025) the only purpose-built rectangle stadium in Australia (with fixed seating) with a capacity exceeding 50,000.